-Many Northern Lights engines use high-pressure fuel injection.
+Many Northern Lights engines use highpressure fuel injection.
 High-pressure fluid remaining in fuel lines can cause serious injury.
-Do not disconnect or attempt any repair of fuel lines, sensors, or other components between the high-pressure fuel pump and nozzles on engines with high pressure fuel systems.
+Do not disconnect or attempt any repair of fuel lines, sensors, or other opents between the high-pressure fuel pump components between the high-pressure fuel pump and nozzles on engines with high pressure fuel systems.